 W&J students interested in pursuing a Magellan Project are highly encouraged to start planning as soon as possible in the academic year.
 In creating a proposal or submission, students are encouraged to consult with their academic advisors, professors, and staff.
 Additionally, students should consult the U.S. Department of State – Bureau of Consular Affairs, World Health Organization, and Centers for Disease Control and Prevention throughout the application process for travel safety and guidance within proposed locations.
-Working early in the application process with the W&J Magellan Advisors, faculty, and staff will help mitigate any travel location concerns and explore alternative locations for research to be conducted.
-The College reserves the right to deny an application if the proposed location for research is deemed unsafe for student travel.
+Working early in the application process with the W&J Magellan Advisors, faculty, and staff will help mitigate any travel location concerns and explore alternative locations for research.
+The College reserves the right to deny an application if the proposed research location is deemed unsafe for student travel.

 The Magellan application consists of two parts.
-The two-part application process allows students to approach their research proposal constructively throughout the academic year with the support and guidance of dedicated faculty and staff.
+The two-part application process allows students to design their research proposal over the course of the academic year with the support and guidance of dedicated faculty and staff.
 Part 1 includes basic questions about the student’s background and proposed project.
 Once submitted, Part 1 applicants will be informed of required advising sessions and application workshops to complete Part 2.
 Part 2 requires students to write a detailed project description, personal statement, resume, and budget, in addition to supplemental information regarding independent travel preparation.
-Please note: Students must complete a Part 1 application in order to be eligible to complete a Part 2 application, which will be available early November.
+Please note: Students must complete a Part 1 application in order to be eligible to complete a Part 2 application, which will be available in early November.

 2019 Part 1 Application